je-jo/tip-calculator-app/README.md

 - Calculate the correct tip and total cost of the bill per person

 Updates live as values are entered.
 Number of persons is assumed to be 1, unless other number is entered.

+Reset button is disabled until at least one value is entered.

 ### Screenshot